monishth/case_study_1/README.md

 ### FileHandler class

-This was a very very simple task in python as it really simplifies file handling with methods such as readLines and str.split which mean going from a file to a list of tuples that can be recognised as instructions is very simple
+This was a very, very simple task in python as it really simplifies file handling with methods such as readLines and str.split which mean going from a file to a list of tuples that can be recognised as instructions is very simple